Mission

 Barbara Dixon

 Barbara began a career on Wall Street at a firm called Hayden Stone, which later morphed into Shearson Lehman Brothers where she became a Managing Director.
 Her expertise was in futures trading, as a money manager (CTA).
 She managed several commodity funds, lectured about the futures markets throughout the US, in London, and in Tokyo, and wrote a weekly market letter for clients.
-She left Wall Street in 1993, and since then she has become active on various not for profit boards including New Yorkers for Parks (now director emeritus), The WellMet Group, and The Cultural Landscape Foundation.
-Barbara lives in Manhattan and Stonington, Connecticut.
+She left Wall Street in 1993, and became active on various not for profit boards including New Yorkers for Parks (now director emeritus), The WellMet Group, and The Cultural Landscape Foundation.

 Marcia santoni